prnthh/M5Cardputer_Interactive_SSH_Client/readme.md

 B: Use the M5Launcher and download the .bin file and put it in the MicroSD card

+Every time it boots it will ask for SSID and its password, and if the connection is successful it will then ask for SSH host, username and password.

 ## Planned features
 WireGuard VPN support